 - Click OK and apply settings.
 Refresh the page in your web browser to test if the problem is fixed.

-These are the most common fixes for internet connectivity.
+These are a couple of the most common fixes for internet connectivity problems.